General Frameworks for Conditional Two-Sample Testing

-\textbf{Diamonds dataset.} The diamonds dataset, available in the R package \texttt{ggplot2}, consists of 53,490 observations and 10 features, including price, carat, clarity and color.
-In our analysis, we set the price variable as $Y$, and use the 6 numerical variables \texttt{(carat, depth, table, x, y, z)} as $X$.
-As illustrated in Figure \ref{fig:real DRT}, most DRT methods exhibit good type I error control under both LL and KLR, with rejection rates generally close to the significance level $\alpha$.
-Under the alternative hypothesis, we observe a clear trend of increasing power with sample size for all methods.
-Particularly, the cross-validated versions ($^{\dagger}$MMD-$\ell$ and $^\dagger$CLF) exhibit improved power, consistent with our observations in the synthetic data examples.
+\mypara{Diamonds dataset} The diamonds dataset, available in the \textsf{R} package \texttt{ggplot2}, consists of $53{,}490$ observations and 10 features, including price, carat, clarity and color.
+In our analysis, we set price as the response~$Y$, and use the 6 numerical features \texttt{(carat, depth, table, x, y, z)} as covariates~$X$.
+Most DRT methods exhibit good type~I error control under both LLR and KLR, with rejection rates close to the nominal level~$\alpha$.
+Under the alternative, power increases steadily with sample size for all methods.

-\textbf{Superconductivity dataset. } The superconductivity dataset, obtained from the UCI Machine Learning Repository and compiled by \citet{Hamidieh2018}, presents a more complex and high-dimensional challenge compared to the diamonds dataset.
-It comprises 81 features extracted from 21,263 superconductors, with the critical temperature at which the material transitions to a superconducting state serving as the response~$Y$.
+\mypara{Superconductivity dataset} The superconductivity dataset \citep{Hamidieh2018}, obtained from the UCI Machine Learning Repository, comprises $21{,}263$ superconductors described by $81$ features, with critical temperature as the response~$Y$.
 This high-dimensional setting poses a more challenging density ratio estimation problem.
 The results reveal a significant contrast between LLR and KLR.
-Under LL, several DRT methods, especially the classifier-based tests, struggle to control the type I error, with rejection rates far exceeding the significance level.
-Conversely, when using KLR for density ratio estimation, DRT methods show improved type I error control improves considerably, illustrating the sensitivity of DRT methods to the choice of estimation procedure in high dimensions.
+Under LLR, several DRT methods, particularly the classifier-based tests, fail to control the type~I error, with rejection rates exceeding~$\alpha$.
+Under KLR, the type~I error control improves considerably, illustrating the sensitivity of DRT methods to the choice of estimation procedure in high dimensions.